 Description Enables/disables the insertion of the embedded timecode (HAnc LTC or HAnc VITC) in the HD output.
 Values The values specified for the HAnc LTC and HAnc VITC fields have to be the same.
-The values can be as follows: • No No new timecode inserted in the output. • • In (default) Same timecode as in the input inserted in the output.
-USER Output.
-USER User-defined timecode inserted in the output.
-All HAnc LTC/HAnc VITC timecodes generated in the video signal coming output.
-Timecode from the LTC table inserted in the output. generated in the video signal coming out of the given PGM will remain static and fixed to
+The values can be as follows: • 1 No No new timecode inserted in the output. • 1 In (default) Same timecode as in the input inserted in the output. • 1 LTC Timecode from the LTC table inserted in the output. . ( USER User-defined timecode inserted in the output. • 1 TC 0 All HAnc LTC/HAnc VITC timecodes generated in the video signal coming out of the given PGM will remain static and fixed to 00:00:00:00.